 About Milford Sound

-Appropriately described by Rudyard Kipling as ‘the eighth wonder of the world’, many worldwide visitors consider the destination as a must-do on their trip to New Zealand.
+Appropriately described by Rudyard Kipling as ‘the eighth wonder of the world’, many international visitors consider the destination a must-do on their trip to New Zealand.

 If you’ve got time to stay and explore Milford Sound, experience the diversity of the region on some walks.
 With a huge choice of short hikes through to multi-day walks, you can explore the unique surround for yourself.
 See the Department of Conservation website for more information.